mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.0.md

 To limit these kinds of error scenarios, the clients (Payer FSP and optional Switch in [Figure 52](#figure-52)) participating in the ILP transfer should allow some extra time after actual expiry time during which the callback from the server can be received.
 The client(s) should also query the server after expiry, but before the end of the extra time, if any callback from the server has been lost due to communication failure.
 Reconciliation could still be necessary though, even with extra time allowed and querying the server for the transaction.

-#### 6.7.1.6 Optional Additional Clearing Check
+#### 6.7.2.6 Commit Notification

-To further limit the possibility of the scenario described in [Section 6.7.1.5](#6715-client-receiving-expired-transfer), a Payee FSP can (if the scheme allows it) use an optional clearing check before performing the actual transfer to the Payee, by requesting the transfer state from the Switch after the fulfilment has been sent to Switch.
-The request of the transfer state is performed by sending a [**GET /transfers/**_{ID}_](#6721-get-transfersid) to the Switch.

-The use of the check is a business decision made by the Payee FSP (if  the scheme allows it), based on the context of the transaction.
-For example, a Cash Out or a Merchant Payment transaction can be understood as a higher-risk transaction, because it is not possible to reverse a transaction if the customer is no longer present; a P2P Transfer can be understood as lower risk because it is easier to reverse.
+As an alternative option to avoid the error scenario described in [Section 6.7.2.5] for use cases where it is complicated to perform a refund, a Payee FSP can (if the scheme allows it) reserve the transfer and then wait for a subsequent commit notification from the Switch.
+To request a commit notification instead of committing directly is a business decision made by the Payee FSP (if the scheme allows it), based on the context of the transaction.
+For example, a Cash Out or a Merchant Payment transaction can be understood as a higher-risk transaction, because it is not possible to reverse a transaction if the customer is no longer present; a P2P Transfer can be understood as lower risk because it is easier to reverse by refunding the transaction to the customer.
+To request a commit notification from the Switch, the Payee FSP must mark the transfer state (see Section 6.7.6) as reserved instead of committed in the **PUT /transfers/**_{ID}_ callback.
+Based on the transfer state, the Switch should then perform the following:

+- If the transfer is committed, the Switch should not send a commit notification as the Payee FSP has already accepted the risk that the transfer in some rare cases might fail.
+This is the default way of committing, shown in Section 6.7.2.1.
+- If the transfer is reserved, the Switch must send a commit notification to the Payee FSP when the transfer is completed (committed or aborted).

+The commit notification is sent in the request **PATCH /transfers/**_{ID}_ from the Switch to the Payee FSP.
+If the Payee FSP does not get a commit notification from the Switch within a reasonable time, the Payee FSP should resend the **PUT /transfers/**_{ID}_ callback to the Switch.
+The Payee FSP needs to receive the commit notification from the Switch before committing the transfer, or accept the risk that the transfer in the Switch might have failed.
+The Payee FSP is not allowed to rollback the transfer without receiving an aborted state (see Section 6.7.6) from the Switch, as the Payee FSP has sent the fulfilment (which is the commit trigger) to the Switch.
-[Figure 53](#figure-53) shows an example where the optional additional clearing check is used where the commit was successful in the Switch.
+Figure 54 shows an example where a commit notification is requested by the Payee FSP.
+In this example the commit was successful in the Switch.

-###### Figure 53

-{% uml src="assets/diagrams/sequence/figure53.plantuml" %}
-{% enduml %}

-**Figure 53 -- Optional additional clearing check**

-If the [**GET /transfers/**_{ID}_](#6721-get-transfersid) is received by the Switch after [**PUT /transfers/**_{ID}_](#6731-put-transfersid) from the Payee FSP, but before clearing has completed, the Switch should wait with sending the callback until clearing has completed with either a successful or unsuccessful result.
-If clearing has already occurred (as shown in [Figure 53](#figure-53)), the [**PUT /transfers/**_{ID}_](#6731-put-transfersid) callback can be sent immediately.

-[Figure 54](#figure-54) shows an example in which the commit in the Switch failed due to an expiry of the transfer.
-This is the same example as in [Figure 52](#figure-52), but where no reconciliation is needed as the Payee FSP checks if the transfer was successful or not in the Switch before performing the actual transfer to the Payee.

 ###### Figure 54

 {% uml src="assets/diagrams/sequence/figure54.plantuml" %}
 {% enduml %}

+**Figure 54 -- Commit notification where commit of transfer was successful in Switch**

+Figure 55 shows an example in which the commit in the Switch failed due to some reason, for example the expiry time had expired in the Switch due to network issues.
+This is the same example as in Figure 53, but where no reconciliation is needed as the Payee FSP receives a commit notification before performing the actual transfer to the Payee.

+###### Figure 55

+{% uml src="assets/diagrams/sequence/figure55.plantuml" %}
+{% enduml %}

-**Figure 54 -- Optional additional clearing check where commit in Switch failed**
+**Figure 55 -- Commit notification where commit of transfer in Switch failed**

-#### 6.7.1.7 Refunds
+#### 6.7.2.7 Refunds

 Instead of supporting reversals, the API supports refunds.
 To refund a transaction using the API, a new transaction should be created by the Payee of the original transaction.
 The new transaction should revers the original transaction (either the full amount or a partial amount); for example, if customer X sent 100 USD to merchant Y in the original transaction, a new transaction where merchant Y sends 100 USD to customer X should be created.
 There is a specific transaction type to indicate a refund transaction; for example, if the quote of the transaction should be handled differently than any other type of transaction.
 The original transaction ID should be sent as part of the new transaction for informational and reconciliation purposes.

-#### 6.7.1.8 Interledger Payment Request
+#### 6.7.2.8 Interledger Payment Request

 As part of supporting Interledger and the concrete implementation of the Interledger Payment Request (see [Section 4](#4-interledger-protocol)), the Payer FSP must attach the ILP Packet, the condition, and an expiry to the transfer.
 The condition and the ILP Packet are the same as those sent by the Payee FSP in the callback of the quote; see [Section 6.5.1.2](#6512-interledger-payment-request) for more information.